• Hey, guest user. Hope you're enjoying NeoGAF! Have you considered registering for an account? Come join us and add your take to the daily discourse.

 Member

-2005 – A patent application is filed for a DualShock 3 that docks with PSP.
-The thinking behind this DS3 was that PS1 and PS2 games would be “ported for execution on the portable gaming platform”.
-So naturally it would be best if “the user can utilize substantially, if not identically, the same control sequence as used with the console system.”
-The DS3 dock never came, but the idea of a fully DualShocked handheld persisted.
+2005 -- A patent application is filed for a PSP DualShock dock.
+The thinking behind the invention was that PS1/PS2 games would be “ported for execution on the portable gaming platform.
+Therefore, it would be best if “the user can utilize substantially, if not identically, the same control sequence as used with the console system.”
+The bolded text is the basic premise of a future PS handheld under Ken Kutaragi's leadership.

-2006 – Ken Kutaragi files two patent applications.
-One for a screened game controller, the other for using the controller as a motion-sensing universal remote.
-This controller is his PSP successor.
-But unlike the PSP, he didn’t intend for it to have its own games.
-Gaming on the device was limited to Remote Play, accessing games on a server and playing “mini-games” (e.g., PS Minis and PS Mobile type games) from internal storage.
-As for the look, he chose a generic screened rectangular slab with enough buttons to get his point across.
-Not any known design, rather a clean slate to possibly shape a DualShock 3 around.
-His controller was later abandoned for its derivative, the PS Vita and alternative, the Xperia Play.
+2006 -- Kutaragi files two patent applications.
+The first is for a remote play controller, the second is for using the controller as a lift-to-wake universal remote.
+Gaming on the controller was limited to Remote Play, accessing games hosted on a server and downloadable mini-games (e.g., PS Minis and probably PS Mobile games) playable from internal storage.
+In all likelihood, this remote play controller was his PSP successor; but it was shelved with the DualShock dock and ultimately abandoned in favor of its derivative, the PS Vita and alternative, the Xperia Play.

-2016 – Kutaragi’s controller application gets updated from ‘abandoned’ status to ‘active’ status.
+2016 -- Kutaragi’s remote play controller application gets updated from ‘abandoned’ status to ‘active’ status.
 The change in status comes when PS Vita is shaky and on the ropes.
-By this time, Gaikai is two years deeper into its integration with SIE and DualSense is in development.
-The climate is ripe for conversations about the need to stream games to a screened DualSense.
+By this time, Gaikai is a few years into its integration with SIE and the DualSense is in development.
+The climate is ripe for David Perry to have conversations about the need for a DualSense cloud-gaming controller.

-May 18, 2019 – A patent application is filed for a ‘Network Connected Controller for Direct to Cloud Gaming’.
-David Perry is listed as one of its co-inventors, despite leaving SIE in 2017.
-Sections of the application say that the controller is DualShock-like and connects directly to cloud-gaming servers over Wi-Fi.
-This application is published two days after Kutaragi’s newly active application is ‘granted’ (i.e., protected against infringement).
-Project Q’taragi is underway.
+May 18, 2019 -- A patent application is filed for a ‘Network Connected Controller for Direct to Cloud Gaming’.
+David Perry is listed as one of its co-inventors, despite having left SIE in 2017.
+Sections of the application say that the device can be DualShock-like, have an integrated display and connect directly to cloud-gaming servers over Wi-Fi.
+This application is published two days after Kutaragi’s newly active remote play controller application is ‘granted’ (i.e., protected against infringement).
+SIE enters the final stage of clearing its IP for Project Q'taragi to get underway.

 Beyond 2023